-Locally, The Texas Debates will be simulcast on KERA FM (90.1 in Dallas/Fort Worth/Denton, 99.3 in Sherman, 101.1 in Tyler and 88.3 in Wichita Falls).
-The debate will include a panel of journalists posing questions.
-Voters also have a voice in the debate: Questions for the candidates can be submitted via Twitter @keranews using #texasdebates.
-All submissions will be reviewed by the editorial staff before the debate.
+Locally, The Texas Debates was simulcast on KERA FM (90.1 in Dallas/Fort Worth/Denton, 99.3 in Sherman, 101.1 in Tyler and 88.3 in Wichita Falls).
+The debate included a panel of journalists posing questions.
+Voters also had a voice in the debate: They sent questions for the candidates via Twitter @keranews using #texasdebates.
+All submissions were reviewed by the KERA editorial staff.

-The Texas Debates will originate from the studios of KERA-TV in Dallas.
-(Because of space limitations, the debate is not open to the public.)
-The Texas Association of Broadcasters is funding the satellite distribution of the program to commercial and public radio and television stations statewide as a public service to media outlets in Texas.
-Stations have the option of taking the broadcast live or delaying it.
+The Texas Debates originated from the studios of KERA-TV in Dallas.
+(Because of space limitations, the debate was not open to the public.)
+The Texas Association of Broadcasters funded the satellite distribution of the program to commercial and public radio and television stations statewide as a public service to media outlets in Texas.
+Stations had the option of taking the broadcast live or delaying it.

-The broadcast will be available in English and Spanish and will be closed captioned.
+The broadcast was available in English and Spanish and was closed captioned.
 The television broadcast can be heard in Spanish on the SAP channel of the debate feed.
 Real-time translation and closed captioning are provided by TAB, a service it has contributed for broadcast debates since 1998.